ChronoZaga/EZWinGet/README.md

 - Uses an embedded resource for the tray icon
 - All winget operations that require elevation will prompt UAC
-- Designed to be minimal and non-intrusive
+- Designed to be minimal and easy to use, with easy to read code

 ---